verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

-# 7 - Client app with Browserify
+# 7 - Client App with Webpack

 - Create a `dist` folder at the root of your project, and add the following `index.html` file to it: